-7.24 - Unless two are out, the status of a following runner is not affected by a preceding runner's failure to touch or retouch a base.
+7.23 - Unless two are out, the status of a following runner is not affected by a preceding runner's failure to touch or retouch a base.
 If, upon appeal, the preceding runner is the third out, no runners following the preceding runner shall score.
 If such third out is the result of a force play, neither preceding nor following runners shall score.

-7.25 - At any time, the team at bat may use courtesy runners for the pitcher or the catcher.
+7.24 - At any time, the team at bat may use courtesy runners for the pitcher or the catcher.

-(a) The courtesy runner must be a player who is currently not in the lineup.
+(a) The courtesy runner must be a player who is currently not in the lineup and is mandatory for the catcher after two outs.

-EXCEPTION: When a team competes with nine (9) players or less, the player who made the last out can be inserted as the courtesy runner for the catcher.
+EXCEPTION: When a team competes with nine (9) players or less, the player who made the last out must be inserted as the courtesy runner.